appleraincoat/tp/docs/DeveloperGuide.md

 ### Filter By Birthday
 1. Test case: `filter b/SEP`
    Expected: A list of clients whose birthdays are in the specified month of September are returned.

+### Help
+1. `help` should display a help window with summary of each feature provided by Realodex

+### Command Help

+1. Test case: `add help`
+   Expected: A help message for `AddCommand` will be displayed in the box

+2. Test case: `edit help`
+   Expected: A help message for `EditCommand` will be displayed in the box

 ### Corrupted Data